Slave to the Rhythm (album): Singles

 Only two singles were released from the album.
 The first, "Slave to the Rhythm", was a major hit and has eventually become Jones' biggest chart success.
 As previously mentioned, this version of "Slave to the Rhythm" was released on the album Slave to the Rhythm under the name of "Ladies and Gentlemen: Miss Grace Jones".
 However, due to numerous performances, usage in the music video and the big commercial success, this version is now more often associated with the title "Slave to the Rhythm".
 The actual album track titled "Slave to the Rhythm", which is rendered on the packaging in capital letters, is entirely different and has been confused for the single version for some greatest hits albums.
+As of 2024, music streaming services list the final song as "Ladies and Gentleman: Miss Grace Jones ('Slave to the Rhythm' (Hit Version))".

 "Jones the Rhythm", the second and the last single, was released at the end of the year, but passed unnoticed, overshadowed by the success of the first single and the release of the Island Life compilation.
 It had relatively little promotion and no music video was produced for it.